marciosmelo/varabot/README.md

 ## Issues

-- Refactoring the interval method
+- Refactoring the RT and Fave Methods
-- Create random messages to tweet
 - Send messagens for who follow @varacast